Official project title: “Creative Publishing as Cultural Outlet and Site of Exchange and Dialogue Between US–India”

 C) Events: Attending relevant events and fairs and supporting their organizers with advice across business modeling, project structuring, and international reach.

 Fulbright’s global programs concluded in March 2020 due to the State Department's COVID-19 global evacuation notice.
-All scholars relocated to the US to complete projects remotely—therefore, my work remains in process, minding quarantine closures.
+All scholars relocated to the US to complete projects remotely—therefore, my work remains in process, minding quarantine closures and budget cuts.
 Below is a brief overview of my research highlights.